Alan Gross: Charges

 In January 2010, Ricardo Alarcón, the president of the Cuban National Assembly, claimed that Gross was "contracted to work for American intelligence services," which was denied by both the U.S. government and Gross's attorneys.
 More than a year later, in February 2011, Gross was charged not with espionage but with "acts against the independence and territorial integrity of the state" ("Actos Contra la Independencia o la Integridad Territorial del Estado"), a crime punishable by up to 20 years in prison.
 Gross's trial was set for March 4, 2011.

 Sentencing

 On March 12, 2011, Gross was sentenced to 15 years in prison.
 According to the Cuban News Agency, he had been part of a "subversive project of the U.S. government that aimed to destroy the Revolution through the use of communication systems out of the control of authorities."
-Gross's wife attended the trial with her and Gross' U.S. attorney, who was not allowed to meet Gross until after the trial.
-Three U.S. officials also attended as observers.
+Gross's wife and her U.S. attorney, along with three U.S. officials in the capacity as observers, attended the trial.

 Gross's case was appealed to the Supreme Court of Cuba, which affirmed the sentence in August 2011.